StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 and will be addressed as such.
 (Refer to [USA's Course Policies][usa-course-policies] for more details.)

+## Academic Honesty

+Academic Honesty is defined in
+[USA's Student Academic Conduct Policy][usa-academic-conduct].
+Any student who is caught
+cheating will immediately lose credit for all earned **✓**, either for the relevant standard(s) or the whole semester as appropriate.
+In addition, the incident will be reported to the university, and the student may be required to take future assessments during office hours.

 ## USAOnline and USA Course Policies

 The official syllabus for this course is available on